phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 panic = "abort" # disable stack unwinding on panic
 ```

-It can be compiled with:
+The binary can be compiled with:

 ```bash
 # Linux